NbAiLab/notram/README.md

 ## Results
-Our first released model was NB-BERT-Base model.
-This is The model is thoroughly tested in the article cited below.
+The NB-BERT-Base modelis thoroughly tested in the article cited below.
 Here are some of our results:
 | Task  |   mBERT-base| NB-BERT-base |
 | -------- |   -----:| -----:|
 |POS - NorNE - Bokmål|98.32|**98.86**|